OpenDSA/OpenDSA/RST/source/Development/ListADT.rst

 For example, :dfn:`sorted lists` have their elements positioned in ascending order of value, while :dfn:`unsorted lists` have no particular relationship between element values and positions.
-This module will consider only unsorted lists.
+Chapters :ref:`Sorting <InSort>` and :ref:`Searching <SearchChap>`
-Chapters :ref:`Sorting <InSort>` and :ref:`Searching <Search>` treat the problems of how to create and search sorted lists efficiently.
+treat the problems of how to create and search sorted lists efficiently.

-When presenting the contents of a list, we use the same notation as was introduced for sequences in Module :numref:`<SetDef>`.
+To show the contents of a list, we will use the same angle bracket notation as was introduced for sequences in Module :numref:`<SetDef>`.
 To be consistent with standard array indexing, the first position on the list is denoted as 0.
 Thus, if there are :math:`n` elements in the list, they are given